 - Selection by vote of the OBA Board of Directors for outstanding and meritorious distinction may occur in extreme cases (ex: illness or death) only.

 - A pioneer is a nominee whose accomplishments have been attained approximately 25 years ago.

 - Any nominee for any category of membership in the Ontario Basketball Hall of Fame can be considered under the pioneer category.

-Approved April 2000 by Ontario Basketball Board of Directors
+Approved May 16, 2018 by Ontario Basketball Board of Directors